nicholas-leonard/dp/README.md

 used are the `nn.Tanh()` (for the hidden neurons) and `nn.LogSoftMax` (for the output neurons).
 The latter might seem odd (why not use `nn.SoftMax` instead?), but the the `nn.ClassNLLCriterion` only works with `nn.LogSoftMax`.
-Besides, unlike `nn.SoftMax`, `nn.LogSoftMax` is implemented in [cutorch](https://github.com/torch/cutorch), which means it can be run on CUDA capable GPU.
+Besides, unlike `nn.SoftMax`, `nn.LogSoftMax` is implemented in [cutorch](https://github.com/torch/cutorch), which means it can run on CUDA-capable GPUs.

 Both models initialize parameters using the default sparse initialization (see [Martens 2010](http://machinelearning.wustl.edu/mlpapers/paper_files/icml2010_Martens10.pdf)).
 If you construct it with argument `sparse_init=false`, it will delegate parameter initialization to